PolygonalPhantom/Firepower/README.md

 A tiny terminal game about battleships

 ## Info
 Try to destroy the enemy ship before it destroys you!
 This game is heavily based on RNG.
+Contributions are very welocomed.
+This is one of my first projects and im still a newbie to programming and project organization.
+If anything doesnt seem right to you in my code, please tell me!

 ## How to Build from Source